prvdmwrong/prvdmwrong/docs/reference/error-messages.md

 The error includes a more specific message which can be used to diagnose the issue.
 Typically it is one of the following:

-- A provider of the same name was already registered
+- This provider has already been registered
 - You have frozen the provider table, which prevents dependency injection
 - You provided a mismatched type for a built-in method/property
-- You forgot to include a non-empty string as a `name`

 ---